Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Related Work

 \subsubsection{Interpreting OT Maps}

 Another related line of work uses the OT map to retrieve information about the modeled shift.
 Kulinski {\em et al.}~\cite{kulinskiExplainingDistributionShifts2023} propose two methods for this purpose: $k$-sparse and $k$-cluster maps.
-The former expresses the $k$ most relevant shift features as a new transport map, which they find by looking at the mean shift strengths between the distributions and sorting them according to their strength.
+The former expresses the $k$ most relevant shift features as a new transport map, which they find by looking at the mean shift strengths between the distributions and sorting them according to their magnitude.
 The $k$-cluster maps model heterogeneous shifts using $k$-means clustering on the column-wise concatenated source and transport vectors.
 They aim to detect sub-shifts, which are then expressed through individual transport maps.
 Another related work~\cite{hulkundInterpretableDistributionShift2022} also uses the OT map to interpret distribution shifts in classification datasets by comparing distances of farthest and closest examples.
-Unlike the above works, our approach does not explain distribution shifts based on the Wasserstein-derived transport map, but directly based on the Wasserstein \textit{distance} (cf.\ \cref{fig:explaining-wasserstein-vs-coupling}).
+Finally, Gautheron {\em et al.}~\cite{gautheronFeatureSelectionUnsupervised2018} propose using OT between the features of previously aligned domains to detect and prune dissimilar dimensions between them, thereby improving the efficiency of domain adaptation.
+Unlike the above works, our approach does not explain distribution shifts based on the Wasserstein-derived transport map or between the features, but directly based on the Wasserstein \textit{distance} (cf.~\cref{fig:explaining-wasserstein-vs-coupling}).
 This enables us to frame the explanation task as an attribution problem (cf.~\cite{strumbeljExplainingPredictionModels2014, sundararajanAxiomaticAttributionDeep2017, bachPixelwiseExplanationsNonlinear2015}), and derive relevance scores that directly capture the effect of adding or removing input features on the distance between distributions (see \cref{sec:internal-evaluation}).